shivamsekhri/data_analyst/Excel/readme.md

 Microsoft Excel: Advanced data analysis with pivot tables, calculated fields, and visualizations.
 Marketing Metrics: Focus on key indicators like CPC, CPA, and ad spend for campaign evaluation.

-# Purpose
-The purpose of this project is to evaluate the performance of Google and Facebook marketing campaigns by analyzing key metrics and segmenting data by subchannels and audience demographics.
-This analysis provides actionable insights to improve campaign efficiency, optimize ad spend, and enhance overall marketing strategies.